neurobioinfo/segpy/docs/FAQ.md

----
-layout: post
-title:  A Guide to Analyzing HTO with the Scrnabox Pipeline
-description: A short introduction to  Hashtag oligonucleotide analyzing using scrnabox pipeline
-date: 2023-06-16
-author: Saeid Amiri
-published: true
-tags: scRNA FAQ
-categories:
-comments: false
----
 ## Frequently asked questions

 - [What is finalseg.csv](#what-is-finalseg.csv)

 # What is finalseg.csv
 The output  of `finalseg.csv` can be categorized to  1) locus and alleles, 2) CSQ, 3) Global- Non-Affected 4) Global-Affected,  5) Family, 6) Family-Affected 7) Family - Non-affected.
 If you do not want to have CSQ in the output file, choose `CSQ=False`.
 ##### locus and alleles
 locus: chromosome <br/>
 alleles:  a variant form of a gene